TPFMachine Tutorial 1.1¶

 Inspecting the Light Curves¶

-After we got all the new light curves, we can inspect them using machine.plot_tpf()
+After we got all the new light curves, we can inspect them using machine.plot_tpf() method which will show

 the light curves of all sources detected in a given TPF, the TPF itself with Kepler's pipeline aperture, the PSF